jacobkap/crimebythenumbers/docs/example-project.md

   arrange(percent_change)

 # This is only for the graph.
 By default graphs order alphabetically but this makes
-# sure it orders it based on the ordering we made above (largest to smallest percent
+# sure it orders it based on the ordering we made above (smallest to largest percent
 # change)
 shr_difference$victim_1_relation_to_offender_1 <-
   factor(shr_difference$victim_1_relation_to_offender_1,